 How Chiropractors Treat Ruptured Discs

 When a patient complains of back pain, a chiropractor will begin the diagnostic process by collecting a full medical history, and performing an examination to test reflexes, posture, and other orthopedic and neurological factors.
 X-rays or MRIs of the injured area may also be taken.
 All of this information is analyzed to determine if the patient has a ruptured disc.A common misconception of chiropractic care is that the chiropractor will attempt to forcibly “pop” a slipped or ruptured disc back into its proper position.
 This is not the case.
 The chiropractor will use a traditional adjustment is some cases, but with most disc conditions, a series of careful low-force techniques is used.
 The treatment program is administered over a period of time, with the patient’s reactions to the treatment often used to monitor the plan’s success and tailor future procedures accordingly.

 It is important to keep in mind that chiropractic treatment may not be right for everyone.
 In certain cases, as when the ruptured disc has caused or is present concurrent with nerve damage, chiropractic care is contraindicated and should not be performed.
 Be sure to check with your doctor before beginning to work with a chiropractor.
 Also keep in mind that chiropractic treatments will not “fix” or “cure” a ruptured disc, so temporary relief is often the only outcome.

 If you suffer from ruptured discs and conservative treatments like chiropractic care do not work to relieve your back or neck pain, contact Laser Spine Institute.
-Our revolutionary endoscopic procedures may be able to help you rediscover your life without back or neck pain.
+Our revolutionary minimally invasive procedures may be able to help you rediscover your life without back or neck pain.